telerik/blazor-docs/components/grid/virtual-scrolling.md

 * Horizontal scrolling is not virtualized by default and all columns are rendered.
 You can enable [Column Virtualization]({%slug grid-columns-virtual%}) separately too.

-* Multiple Selection has some specifics when you use the `OnRead` event, you can read more about its behavior in the [Multiple Seletion]({%slug components/grid/selection/multiple%}#checkbox-selection) article.
+* Multiple Selection has some specifics when you use the `OnRead` event, you can read more about its behavior in the [Multiple Selection]({%slug components/grid/selection/multiple%}#checkbox-selection) article.

 ## Limitations